Oscar Ratings: Big Dip for This Year's Academy Awards (UPDATED)

 The 2015 telecast averaged a 10.8 rating among adults 18-49, down from a 12.9 rating last year (when 12 Years a Slave won best picture).
 That still means this year's Oscarcast ranks as TV's top entertainment telecast overall in a year—since last year's telecast on March 2, 2014.

 The dip seen too much of a surprise.
 As has been widely noted, this year's batch of top Oscar contenders have been little-seen by the broader public.
-Birdman has grossed $38 million at the box office, making it the second-lowest best picture winner since 1978, according to Rotten Tomatoes (behind only 2009's The Hurt Locker, which made $17 million).
+Birdman has grossed $38 million at the box office, making it the second-lowest best picture winner since 1978, according to Box Office Mojo (behind only 2009's The Hurt Locker, which made $17 million).

 Neil Patrick Harris hosted this year's telecast, which clocked in at 3 hours and 38 minutes.